Arashnasrivatan/PHP-Validation-Class/Readme.md

 Welcome to the **Validation Library**!
 This PHP library provides a comprehensive set of validation tools for form inputs and other data, making it easier to ensure data integrity and reliability in your applications. 🚀

+Login , Register , ForgotPassword project using this class 💻 <a href="https://github.com/Arashnasrivatan/Secure-Login-Register">Click To See 👀</a>

 ## 🎯 Features

 - **Predefined Patterns**: Validate common data types like URLs, emails, integers, and more.